linukaratnayake/RADEC-to-ALTAZ-Tilted-Axes-Coordinate-Conversion/README.md

 In astronomy, celestial coordinates such as Right Ascension (RA) and Declination (DEC) are vital for locating objects in the sky.
 However, for practical observation from a specific location on Earth, these coordinates must be transformed into Altitude (ALT) and Azimuth (AZ), which are relative to the observer's position.

-## Converting Right Ascension and Declination to Altitude and Azimuth
+## Part I - Converting Right Ascension and Declination to Altitude and Azimuth

 This section describes the algorithm to convert RA and DEC into ALT and AZ, incorporating essential concepts like Julian Date, Julian Time, and Greenwich Mean Sidereal Time (GMST).